mmosmond/eeb495/syllabus.md

 Further details about assignments and presentations will be posted on Quercus and discussed in the first meeting of each instructor’s section.

-## Plagarism
+## Writing help and integrity

+Writing is a big part of this course.
+Please see the [Writing Center](https://writing.utoronto.ca/) for advice, courses, and support.

 Make sure you know how not to plagiarize.
 Note that it is not appropriate to use large sections of text from internet sources, and inserting a few of your own words does not make it an original piece of writing.
 Make sure you read material from many sources in the primary literature and that you write an original text using this information.
 Always cite your sources.
 In case of doubt about plagiarism, talk to your instructor.
+See [Academic Integrity](https://www.academicintegrity.utoronto.ca/) for more information.

 ## Accessibility